rumca-js/Internet-Places-Database/README.md

 - [ ] Gather data using VPN, to receive english meta information
 - [ ] Secure funds for a organization.
 Kickstarter?
 - [ ] Establish valid, simple domain for the project
-- [ ] Provide google-like search on the domain
 - [ ] Conquer the world